Iron Supplement

 • Iron reserve deficiency in preterm infants or low birth weight babies

-Can also be used for postoperative anemia recovery and iron supplementation during dialysis in chronic kidney disease patients, with blood indicators monitored accordingly.
+It can also be used for postoperative anemia recovery and iron reserve replenishment during dialysis in chronic kidney disease patients, with blood indices monitored accordingly.

 Common Side Effects